 3. When someone is talking.
 Silence is a great tool for counselors if used in the right way.
 It’s also great when listening to friends and family.

 Just let people talk and listen to them and use your facial expressions and movements to acknowledge that you are listening.
-This can be a tough thing to do but extremely powerful for both you, as the listener, and the talker.
+This can be a tough thing to do but silence is an extremely powerful for both you, as the listener, and the talker.